Journals are an excellent way for children to record events, explore their creativity, and work through their emotions and experiences.

 This journal begins with a short section of basic scientific information, such as the periodic table and simple equations.
 Then comes the journal itself which is full of prompts for writing, scientific exploration, and self-discovery.

-Peppered with inspiring quotes from famous scientists, STEM-centered illustrations, and fabulous scientific infographics, I Love Science is a gift for both reluctant and enthusiastic scientists alike.
+Peppered with inspiring quotes from famous scientists, STEM-centered illustrations, and fabulous scientific graphics, I Love Science is a gift for both reluctant and enthusiastic scientists alike.

 7. Grateful Together Journal for Kids and Parents